oliviahorjamo/number-recognizer/documentation/test_documentation.md

 # Testing document

-The program is currently tested only with unit tests.
-In addition, manual testing has been done at all phases of the project.
+The program is tested with unittests.
+In addition, the effect of the number of layers, epochs and input size is tested by running the program with different parameters.
+These tests can be run by running time_complexity_tests.py

 ## Unit testing